girlpunk/Earthlings-On-Mars-Foundation/docs/Writing Missions.md

 ### `introduction`

-Text that will be read to the player when they call this NPC forthe first time.
+Text that will be read to the player when they call this NPC for the first time.

 ## Missions